-Our considerations around the GT22 price control come at a time when energy markets are facing unprecedented rises in international wholesale fuel costs.
-These increases have driven significant increases in gas and electricity tariffs which is unwelcome news for consumers.
+Our considerations around the GT22 price control come at a time when energy markets are seeing rises in international wholesale fuel costs.
+These increases have driven a significant rise in gas and electricity tariffs which is unwelcome news for consumers.